-If, in addition to the final income tax return, you file an optional return for the year of death for a deceased CAIS program participant, such as a return of rights and things under subsection 70(2) of the Income Tax Act, the CRA will not forward the farming income and expense information from that optional return to the CAIS Program Administration.
-Contact the CAIS Program Administration directly to get the correct form to submit to them, a Special - Individual Forms and Guide Statement A. They will combine the information from it with the information from the return that reported income to the date of death.
+If, in addition to the final income tax return, you file an optional return for the year of death for a deceased CAIS program participant, such as a return of rights and things under subsection 70(2) of the Income Tax Act, the CRA will not forward the farming income and expense information from that optional return to your CAIS Administration.
+Contact your CAIS Administration directly to get the correct form to submit to them.
+They will combine the information from it with the information from the return that reported income to the date of death.

 If a surviving spouse or common-law partner continues the farming business, prepare an additional Form T1163 (Statement A) in the name of the surviving spouse or common-law partner.
-If a spousal or common-law partner trust has been established for the surviving spouse or common-law partner, contact the CAIS Program Administration to get the correct form, a Special - Individual Forms and Guide Statement A. Use the income and expenses from the surviving spouse or common-law partner's 2004 income tax return.
-Contact the CAIS Program Administration for information about applying as a trust.
+If a spousal or common-law partner trust has been established for the surviving spouse or common-law partner, contact your CAIS Administration to get the correct form.
+Use the income and expenses from the surviving spouse or common-law partner's 2005 income tax return.
+Contact your CAIS Administration for information about applying as a trust.